Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Methodology

-Among the \total participants, several held core AI/ML roles such as AI/ ML engineer (P5, P18, P19, P24), ML software developer (P4), AI / ML researcher (P10, P13, P14, P16, P17, P22, P23), with experience in industry, academia, or applied research.
-Others, though their titles do not explicitly state AI/ML specialization, such as R\&D specialist (P20, P21, P26), data scientist (P2, P6, P25), software engineer (P7), research fellow (P8), computer vision engineer (P9, P12), professor in computer science (P11), and participants with managerial roles such as data science manager (P1) and software project manager (P3), have hands-on experience ranging from designing and fine-tuning models to managing teams and providing feedback on AI/ML projects.
+Among our \total participants, several held core AI/ML roles such as AI/ ML engineer (P5, P18, P19, P24), ML software developer (P4), AI / ML researcher (P10, P13, P14, P16, P17, P22, P23), and computer vision engineer (P9, P12), with experience in industry, academia, or applied research, \imp{all of whom actively apply AI/ML in industry settings, providing insights grounded in real-world practice rather than purely academic perspectives.} Others, though their titles do not explicitly state AI/ML specialization, such as R\&D specialist (P20, P21, P26), data scientist (P2, P6, P25), software engineer (P7), research fellow (P8), professor in computer science (P11), and managerial roles such as data science manager (P1) and software project manager (P3), have hands-on experience ranging from designing and fine-tuning models to managing teams and providing feedback on AI/ML projects.
 Grouping participants based on their experience with AI/ML models, and based on their expertise in the domain enables the extraction of meaningful insights and the identification of relevant patterns.

-\subsection{Interview Procedure}
+\subsubsection{Interview Procedure}

+\imp{Our participants were recruited through a combination of five personal contacts on professional platforms such as Teams (active recruitment), as well as an open call posted on LinkedIn (passive recruitment).
+More in detail, approximately 102 potential participants initially expressed interest via LinkedIn.
+Many of these individuals (around 40\%) later declined or did not respond, often citing lack of time, reconsideration of their participation, or misunderstanding the voluntary and non-committal nature of the study, leaving the remaining participants, of whom only those who met the inclusion/exclusion criteria (see Section~\ref{targetpopul}) moved forward in the study.
+The observed diversity in roles, seniority levels, and countries reflects both the intentional effort to ensure coverage across these characteristics and naturally emergent outcomes from the recruitment process.}

+\imp{Our recruitment messages emphasized participants’ experience with AI/ML projects, without explicitly mentioning fairness, to avoid biasing the sample toward those who were already interested in fairness issues.
+Interviews were scheduled after participants confirmed their availability, coordinating logistics to accommodate different time zones and language preferences, and ensuring that participation and responses remained voluntary and anonymous. }